monsoonmaelstrom/book2/book2.md

 *One more.*

 Eventually, another owl lands on the rooftop in front of me.
 I take a deep breath and resist the urge to preemptively apologize to it as I start working.
 Me, but not me.
 Very, very much not me, since I don’t expect them all to live through the night.
 But it doesn’t matter.
 Not really.
-I want it, and I left myself have it.
+I want it, and I let myself have it.

 The dizziness slams into me with a new intensity and I’m heaving up a mixture of bread and bile.